ntustison/Histograms/Text/intro.md

 matter (WM)), which characteristically correspond to visible histogram peaks, as landmarks to determine the nonlinear intensity mapping between histograms.
 However, in hyperpolarized gas imaging of the lung, no such characteristic structural features exist, generally speaking, between histograms.
-This is most likely due to the primarily functional utility (vs. anatomical) nature of these images.
+Additionally, because of the functional nature of these images, the segmentation clusters that correspond to features of interest are not necessarily guaranteed to exist (e.g., ventilation defects in the case of healthy normal subjects with no lung pathology).

 The approach used by some groups [@Cooley:2010aa;@Kirby:2012aa] of employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for